top of page

 Our history has been a beacon to the future.
 We are a people God calls to serve Him and our neighbors worldwide.
 The ministry and services our Church will render will continue the endless line of splendor that began within thirty years of John Wesley's preaching.
 What a privilege to be part of this movement of God in History.

-[In recent years, an elevator has been installed to give equal access to those unable to climb stairs.
-We continue to be a church that reaches out to the community, including support for The Sharing Place, the Caring Place, Safe House, Jail Ministry, Habitat for Humanity, Healthy Communities, Healthy Youth, and Crary Home.
-We have made numerous improvements to the physical plant, including weatherizing the exterior, renovating and expanding the organ, repainting the walls, and re-tiling the floors in the sanctuary.
+In recent years, an elevator has been installed to give equal access to those unable to climb stairs.
+We continue to be a church that reaches out to the community, providing support for The Sharing Place, The Caring Place, Safe House, Jail Ministry, Habitat for Humanity, Healthy Communities, Healthy Youth, and Crary Home.
+We have made numerous improvements to the physical plant, including weatherizing the exterior, renovating and expanding the organ, repainting the walls, and retiling the floors in the sanctuary.
 The sound system in the sanctuary has been upgraded, and a new sound system was installed in Founders Hall.
 We continue a tape ministry and are expanding our web ministry...]

 From Official Church Records